Review

 The choice to not separate the artworks by historical period is an interesting—but effective—one.
 Because of it, rather than giving the impression of a scholarly work, the book seems to be reaching people from all walks of life.
 The message is clear: art is for everyone because art is life.
 The story of art is the story of people.
 So, if you are interested in people, then art is for you!
 The succession of artwork after artwork, without a break, emphasizes this continuity within history and the people living it.

 The primary audience for the book are readers who are interested in art, but may not know where to begin.
 However, more experienced learners may also find things to enjoy in the gems of knowledge sprinkled throughout the essays.
-But, beyond that, it is the “dialogue” between artists, the author, and thoughtful readers that forms the main treasure in this book.
+But, beyond that, it is the “dialogue” between artists, the author, and thoughtful readers that forms the main treasure of this book.
 As readers reflect on the selections and commentary, they participate fully in the creative process.
 It is this communication that, ultimately, is the aim of all art.

 Afterwards